Site icon BioInformant

 Since the discovery and development of induced pluripotent stem cell (iPSC) technology a decade ago, significant progress has been made in stem cell biology and regenerative medicine.
 In the past few years, iPSCs have been extensively used for disease modeling, drug discovery, and cell therapy development.
 Now, scientists are exploring the transformative use of these cells within the field of cellular agriculture, with iPSC technology allowing for the unprecedented production of meat products at an industrial scale.

 Numerous start-up companies are likely to be launched in the coming years.
-While there were only four companies operating in this space in 2016, there are now more than 30 companies competing to be first to market by securing regulatory approvals.
+While there were only four companies operating in this space in 2016, there are dozens of companies competing to be first to market by securing regulatory approvals.
 The trend is likely to continue, with more companies getting involved in the race to bring cultured meats to market.

 Table.
 Leading Competitors in Cultured Meat Production